LogtalkDotOrg/logtalk3/UPGRADING.md

 for source file paths, removing the need for the `altdirs` flag.
 The flag `startup_message` is removed due to the introduction of structured message printing in Logtalk 3.x (see also the provided sample settings file).
-The `smart_compilation` flag is no longer necessary and the old behavior can now be controlled using the `clean` flag.
+The `smart_compilation` flag is no longer necessary, and the old behavior can now be controlled using the `clean` flag.

 The `reload` flag, is no longer considered or required for static binding optimizations, which now depend on the `optimize` flag.
-In addition, the default value for this flag is now `changed`, i.e. a file will be reloaded only if changed since last loaded (provided that the any explicit flags are the same as the first time it was loaded).
+In addition, the default value for this flag is now `changed`, i.e., a file will be reloaded only if changed since last loaded (provided that any explicit flags are the same as the first time it was loaded).

 Deprecated directives, control constructs, and flags
 ----------------------------------------------------